Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 There are three contracts in this subscription system.

-- *Service Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending end point.
-It also updates the metadata for the user and deletes the service by burning the MerchantNFT.
+- *Service Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending endpoint.
+It also updates the metadata for the user and deletes the service by burning the Service NFT.

 - *Account Contract:* A multi-validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the spending endpoint.
-It also updates the metadata for the Account and deletes the user account by burning a AccountNFT.
+It also updates the metadata for the Account and deletes the user account by burning a Account NFT.

 - *Payment Contract:* This is the core validator.
 A multi-validator responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
 The contract incorporates a linear vesting mechanism to gradually release subscription fees to the merchant over the subscription period.
+#pagebreak()

 = Specification

+\
 == System Actors
 \
-- *Merchant:* An entity who interacts with the Service Contract in order to create a service and receives subscription payments for the respective service or services.
+- *Merchant:* An entity who interacts with the Service Contract to create a service and receive subscription payments for the respective service(s).
 A user becomes a merchant when they mint a Service NFT.

-- *Subscriber:* An entity who interacts with the Subscriber Contract in order to create an account and deposit prepaid subscription fees to the Payments Contract.
-A user becomes a subscriber when they mint an Account NFT and add lock funds to the Payment Contract.
+- *Subscriber:* An entity who interacts with the Account Contract to create an account and deposit prepaid subscription fees to the Payment Contract.
+A user becomes a subscriber when they mint an Account NFT and lock funds to the Payment Contract.
 \
 == Tokens
 \
-- *Service NFT:* Can only be minted by a user when creating a service and burned when the user spends the deletes their service/services from the system.
+- *Service NFT:* Can only be minted by a user when creating a service and burned when the user deletes their service(s) from the system.

- - TokenName: Defined in Service Multi-validator parameters with the hash of the Service Policy Id
+ - TokenName: Defined in Service Multi-validator parameters with the hash of the Account Policy ID.

+- *Account NFT:* Can only be minted by a user when creating an account for the subscription system and burned when the user deletes their account from the system.
+A check must be included to verify that there are no payments in the Payment Contract before burning.

-- *Account NFT:* Can only be minted when subscription fee is paid to Payment Contract and burned when subscriber exits the system.
-Datum is updated when fees are deposited and withdrawn from Payments Contract.
+- *Payment NFT:* Can only be minted when a subscription fee is paid to the Payment Contract and burned when a subscriber exits the system.

- - TokenName: Defined in Subscriber Multi-validator parameters with hash of the Subscriber Policy Id
+ - TokenName: Defined in Account Multi-validator parameters with the hash of the Account Policy ID
+#pagebreak()

+== Smart Contracts

 \
-== Smart Contracts

 === Payment Multi-validator
 \
-The Payments Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period given the `total_installments`.
+The Payment Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period given the `total_installments`.
 It facilitates the creation, extension, and cancellation of subscriptions, allowing both subscribers and merchants to interact with the contract in a secure and automated manner.
 This contract ensures that subscription payments are correctly handled and that any penalties for early cancellation are appropriately enforced.

 ==== Parameters
 \
 - *`service_policy_id`* : Hash of the PolicyId

 - *`account_policy_id`* : Hash of the PolicyId
+\

 ==== Minting Purpose

 ===== Redeemer
 \
 - InitiateSubscription

 - TerminateSubscription

+\
 ===== Validation
 \
 - *InitiateSubscription:* The redeemer allows creating of a new subscription  by minting only one unique Payment Token.

-  - validate that out_ref must be present in the Transaction Inputs
+  - Validate that out_ref must be present in the Transaction Inputs.

-  - validate that the redeemer only mints a single Payment Token
+  - Validate that the redeemer only mints a single Payment Token.

+  - Validate the datum from the Service Contract as a reference input.

 - *TerminateSubscription:*

+  - Validate the datum from the Service Contract as a reference input

-  - validate that the redeemer only burns a single Payment Token Token.
+  - Validate that the redeemer only burns a single Payment Token.
 \

 ==== Spend Purpose